DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index using a basket strategy.
+OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+Beta is 0.3287 for OMAH and 0.59 for SCHD, indicating OMAH is less volatile relative to the market.

 Fund details